jacobras/Human-Readable/README.md

 # HumanReadable

-A small set of time utilities for Kotlin Multiplatform (KMP).
+A small set of data formatting utilities for Kotlin Multiplatform (KMP).
 The library isn't localised yet, but will be.

 ### 🕰️ Relative time